Leroymilo/FurnitureFramework/doc/Furniture.md

 ### Force Type

 In this field, you can force the [type of the Furniture](https://stardewvalleywiki.com/Modding:Items#Furniture) (as a string).
 If you don't know how it works, don't set it, no type other than "other" has truly been tested.
-You might need it if you want to make a table to place other objects on, but it was not tested.
 Please report it if you find Furniture types that completely break the mod so that I can list them here.

+Working types:
+- dresser

 ### Price